About Providing Storage on Sia

 Specific Metrics

-Warning: If you go offline for too long (less than 80% uptime) or lose renter data (by deleting it or experiencing a hardware failure), you can lose money by losing your Collateral for active contracts.
+Warning: If you go offline for too long (less than 80% uptime) or lose renter data (by deleting it or experiencing a hardware failure), you can lose money by losing your collateral for active contracts.
 You can also become responsible for SiaFund fees for each contract.

 Below are the exact amounts your score will change based on your uptime percentage.
 Greater than 98% uptime results in no penalty, the 14 hours a month explained above (2% of 720 hours in a month = 14 hours).